yangsuli/oscourseprojects/trunk/p5/THANH-README.txt

 ** Important **
 =============

+***REMEMBER*** when you run this test on a machine, make sure you are the only person who run ./server because otherwise, more than one person are trying to run the server binding to the same port...

 Note that it is currently not automated and not completed yet.
 (look for automated version and some new test cases in the future).